Skip to main content

 Clearly, Big No, we should be open to new ideas and understanding.
 We should not be extremists and believe in only one idea or concept.

 Jainism believed in the idea of Anekāntavāda – Ultimate truth and reality are complex and have multiple aspects.
 I think this is also true in the Scientific world.
-The ultimate reality of every atom is complex and has multiple aspects be it a Photon or electron.
+The ultimate reality of every atom is complex and has multiple aspects be it a Photon or electron

 Christian Huygens proposed that electromagnetic (EM) waves were mechanical waves, propagating through a medium called the "ether."
 However, modern physics views EM waves as non-mechanical, propagating through a vacuum without the need for a physical medium.
 The absence of experimental evidence for the ether has led to its dismissal.